bradencarlson/sage-jupyter/Python/README.md

 once the error is encountered, execution of the file will stop.
 For the majority of the documents in this project this will not be a problem, as they all run without runtime errors.

-Files listed here that do have intentional errors:
+Files listed here that do have errors:

 * [Basic Introduction](Introduction/basic-introduction.py)
 * [Frequency Analysis](Cryptography/FrequencyAnalysis.py) (This file tries to access the words.txt file, which is not available in SageCell.)